13 of the best ramen restaurants in London

 Book now: Ippudo Central Saint Giles

 Why: Japanese ramen with a Filipino edge, Ramo has taken the building blocks that make ramen great - tasty broths, bouncy noodles and toppings - and injected a little Filipino flavour.
 Creamy chicken ramen comes with chicken adobo and crispy Filipino-style pork scratchings, oxtail ramen sits in a rich beef and peanut broth, or you can go all-in with a half grilled lobster in crab and coconut broth.
-Ramo started in Kentish Town, but the more recent Soho location also has an exclusive cocktail menu.
+Ramo started in Kentish Town, but has since moved to a more central Soho location, which also has an exclusive cocktail menu.

 Why: Hakata’s no-bookings policy goes some way to proving its popularity, it simply doesn't need to rely on pre-made plans and the restaurant is always filled to bursting – with punters happy to share the communal tables.
 Usually an afterthought, Hakata arguably offers the best vegan ramen in London, certainly in terms of choice - pick between vegan tonkotsu broths with fried tofu and soy or miso serves with mushrooms and soy mince.
 For carnivores there are five options that showcase meltingly sweet belly pork and soft poached chicken.
 Extra toppings can be added to give your bowl an individual twist and noodle firmness can be dictated too.